 means “acting on the mind.”

 Brain health is pretty personal here at SuperFeast.
-Not just cos we’re learning how to run a company and raise a child and keep up with our nerdy health researching passions (talk about brain strain!), but also because Mason’s mum, Janesse, suffered an aneurysm about six years ago, and her healing journey has been super inspiring for our whole crew.
+We've even created a cool 21 days of Brain Gains - nerd alert!
+And not just cos we’re learning how to run a company and raise a child and keep up with our nerdy health-researching passions (talk about brain strain!), but also because Mason’s mum, Janesse, suffered an aneurysm about six years ago, and her healing journey has been super inspiring for our whole crew.

 Mase was inspired to create a neural blend after witnessing first-hand how the tonic herbs we serve up at SuperFeast were helping his mum heal.
 A little bit of experimentation and tweaking (the first version of the blend was pretty wild!), and we’re all super stoked with the result.